 Chinese New Year rituals are thought to have a significant influence on how the year ahead proceeds.
 Avoid inauspicious pitfalls with these nine lucky omens for gifting, decorating, eating and celebrating.

 History of Chinese New Year

 Legend has it that a formidable creature known as the Nian (also the word for year), would annually descend on a mountain village, eating livestock, gobbling up small children and generally terrorising the community.
 One year an old man stood up to the beast that is described as having the body of a bull and head of a lion.
 Using vivid red banners, fire and loud noises, he scared the Nian into never returning.
 Since that time the colour red, firecrackers and noise-making have been an important part of Chinese New Year rites, used to scare away bad vibes and poor fortune.
 This is just the tip of the iceberg when it comes to the legends and symbolism of Chinese New Year (CNY for the initiated).

-Fu Xing is one of three star gods that embody important Chinese cultural values.
+Fu Xing is one of the three star gods that embody important Chinese cultural values.
 This jolly fellow is the most called upon during CNY festivities as he symbolises blessings and happiness as a result of good fortune.
 You will recognise him by his distinctively winged hat.

 Many people hope for financial prosperity in the new year.
 Ancient coins that are round in shape with a square hole in the centre are thought to be lucky.
 They are often strung together, usually in groups of 3, 100 or 1000 coins.